localtest/my_shell/README.md

 		Note:

+			a.
 You need install the GraphicsMagick before useing it.
+			b.
+You'd better install the mediaInfo if you don't want to pass the param width or height

 		Format: